mehulagg/gitlab_test/doc/topics/web_application_firewall/quick_start_guide.md

 ## Enable or disable ModSecurity

 ModSecurity is disabled by default on GitLab.com.
-You can enable it by checking ModSecurity checkbox.
+You can enable it by checking the **ModSecurity** checkbox.

 For existing installations toggling the ModSecurity checkbox and applying the changes through `save changes` buttom will trigger a reinstall of Ingress with the most recent changes.